proxima-one/proxima-cli/Tutorial-Creating-Data-Vertex.md

 - docker
 - docker-compose
 - go
-- proxima cli

 #### Installing Proxima CLI
+An additional requirement for this is the Proxima CLI.
 Installation of the Proxima CLI can be done through yarn.
 This only needs to be done once.
 For more information on the CLI, check out the repo.
 ```
 yarn add -g proxima-cli
 ```